rhdtownsend/msg/docs/source/user-guide/exception-handling.rst

 =======

-Using the Fortran interface, exceptions are signaled through the optional procedure argument `stat`.
+Using the Fortran interface, exceptions are signaled through the optional procedure argument :code:`stat`.
 If this argument is present, then on return it is set to one of the status code values defined in the :ref:`Fortran parameters <fortran-params>` section.
 The value :f:var:`STAT_OK` indicates that no problem was encountered;
 other values signal an exception.
-If `stat` is not present when an exception occurs, then execution halts with an error message printed to standard output.
+If :code:`stat` is not present when an exception occurs, then execution halts with an error message printed to standard output.